 - Your Settlement Plan must demonstrate your intention to live, work, raise your family, and permanently reside in the province of Manitoba;

-- Settlement Fund requirements (usually CAD$10,000) may be waived if your current income is deemed sufficient to allow you to accomplish your Settlement Plan.
+- Settlement Fund requirements (currently CAD$12,669) may be waived if your current income is deemed sufficient to allow you to accomplish your Settlement Plan.

 If you have graduated from a Manitoba post-secondary institution and have been working at least 6 months for a Manitoba employer, then you also may apply.
 Students from schools outside of Manitoba may apply only if they have at least 1 year of continuous full-time employment with a Manitoba employer.
 At MPNP Online you must upload the following: